 Let’s get right to it!

-Disclaimer: The information presented in this article is collected from publicly available sources as of this blog post’s publication date, June 15, 2022.
+Disclaimer: The information presented in this article was collected from publicly available sources and updated on April 12, 2023.

 Image annotation is the process of reviewing static design elements by leaving visual comments.

 Moreover, image annotation is an important step in the design proofing process that takes place before sign-off.
 The process includes:

 - Reviewing design elements

 - Providing feedback

 With image annotation, creative professionals can submit their drafts for review using two methods:

 - Sending deliverables over real-time communication channels (Slack, Zoom, email, etc.)

 - Using image annotation tools that make asynchronous collaboration easy.